The Doping Control Laboratory of the French Institute of Horse Racing

 The LCH is accredited by COFRAC in accordance with ISO 17025 and the ILAC-G7 document.

-To fulfil its mission, the LCH comprises 7 analytical departments and one R&D department, bringing together 5 researchers, 3 technicians, and one or two Master’s or PhD students.
+To fulfil its mission, the LCH comprises 5 analytical departments and one R&D department, bringing together 5 researchers, 3 technicians, and one or two Master’s or PhD students.

 Research and Development Department

-Their research focuses on:
+Their work focuses in particular on:

-• The detection of gene doping;
+- The detection of gene doping;

 Publications in international peer-reviewed journals